House And Property Deeds: A Guide

 Deeds are public documents, so you may need to present the changes you want to make in court.
 Assuming these changes are approved, you’ll need to document these changes with the Recorder of Deeds in your county.

 A house deed is a document that identifies the new property owner.
-There are many different types of deeds and as the buyer, a general warranty deed is going to offer you the most protection.
 Every time a real estate transaction takes place, whether a purchase or refinance, a deed is recorded to indicate the owner’s claim to the property.

 Ready to start the home buying process?
 Apply online now to see what you qualify for.
 You can also give us a call at (888) 452-0335.